-- 2. We create a matching key with the geographical code for each of the electoral district and the candidate names to merge the campaign finance data with the electoral results information.
-As before, we use the probabilistic record linkage methods, specifying that the candidates' names have to be identical and with a minimum merging score of 0.99.
-For the remaining candidates, we proceed with the matching manually. - 3.
-We merge this dataset (including information on campaign finance and electoral results) with our different files including information on the candidates (e.g. their political mandates at the time of the election).
-As before, we match the candidates' names and correct errors manually. - 4.
-Finally, we collect census data from the census waves performed by the French government during the years 1990, 1999, 2008 and 2013.
+- (ii) We merge this dataset (including information on campaign finance and electoral results) with the different files including information on the candidates (e.g. their political mandates at the time of the election) that we built manually (more details in the text).
+As before, we match the candidates' names and correct errors manually. - (iii) Finally, we collect census data from the census waves performed by the French government during the years 1990, 1999, 2008 and 2013.
 For each city we have the number of individuals in every category defined by age group, occupation, education level and sex.
 We run a linear interpolation to infer the data for all years from 1990 to 2013.
 We thus match the census data with the main database according to city and year.
 For the year 2014, we use the data from the 2013 census.
-For municipal elections, the census data at the city level correspond to the electoral districts.
 Census data are not available at the legislative constituency level, except for population.
 Hence to compute the census information at the district level for legislative elections, we proceed as follows.
 We first compute the proportion of every city included in each district.
 We then generate our variables of interest, from the census at the city level, according to the contribution of each city to the legislative constituency.